themeselection/best-chrome-extensions/README.md

 Whether you're seeking powerful code editors, creative design utilities, writing aids, or robust security solutions, you'll find them all here.

-Explore, install, and elevate your Chrome browser to new heights!🚀🤩
+Explore, install, and elevate your Chrome-based browser to new heights!🚀🤩

 Don't forget to show your appreciation by giving this repository a ⭐!